-Among other disgraceful acts, that make the offender infamous, but do not necessarily involve public action :--- horred, but guest-slaughter is especially mentioned.
+Among other disgraceful acts, that make the offender infamous, but do not necessarily involve public action:-

+Manslaughter in Breach of Hospitality.-Probably any gross breach of hospitality was disreputable and highly abhorred, but guest-slaughter is especially mentioned.
 The ethical question as to whether a man should slay his guest or forego his just vengeance was often a problème du jour in the archaic times to which these traditions witness.
 Ingeld prefers his vengeance, but Thuriswend, in the Lay cited by Paul the Deacon, chooses to protect his guest.
 Heremod slew his messmates in his wrath, and went forth alone into exile.
 (Beowulf's Lay.)